 What should be the diet in the first month of pregnancy?

-During the starting phase of the pregnancy, you should incorporate some listed food into your diet
+During the starting phase, you should incorporate some listed food into your diet

 It is the excellent source of calcium, vitamin D, protein, and folic acid.

 It is essential for the smooth development of the baby’s natural tube which in future develop into the brain & spinal cord

 You should increase the consumption of some fruits such as banana, guava, oranges, sweet limes, apple, pomegranate because these fruits contain various vitamins, minerals, and antioxidants which are crucial for the proper growth of the unborn baby.

 It is the excellent source of healthy fats, vitamins, protein, minerals, and dietary fiber.

 Hence you should incorporate this food into your diet during the first month of the pregnancy, and you can also carry it during the whole pregnancy period.

 I am Abhishek Kumar, I have done my master’s in Biotechnology.
 My most preferred genre of writing is Health, Environment, Entertainment, and sport.
 I have been writing from the past 4 years about blogs, articles, and web content.
 I am working as a professional blogger.
 I enjoy socializing a lot.
 Apart from all this, I enjoy watching movies, web series, cricket and exploring nature makes me happy.